realm/unity-examples-3d-chess/tutorial/unity_sync_realm.md

 ## Getting everything in Sync

 Add a script to the button called `StartGameButton` by clicking `Add Component` in the Inspector with the start button selected.
-Then select `script` and type in it's name.
+Then select `script` and type in its name.

 ```c#
 using Realms;